cmusatyalab/wireguard-tools/README.md

 ### Parsing WireGuard keys

-The WireguardKey class will parse base64-encoded keys, the default base64 encoded string, but also a urlsafe-base64 encoded variant.
-It also exposes private key generating and public key deriving functions.
-Be sure to pass any base64 or hex encoded keys as 'str' and not 'bytes', otherwise it will assume the key has already been decoded to its raw form.
+The WireguardKey class will parse base64-encoded keys, the default base64 encoded string, but also an urlsafe base64 encoded variant.
+It also exposes both private key generating and public key deriving functions.
+Be sure to pass any base64 or hex encoded keys as 'str' and not 'bytes', otherwise it will assume the key was already decoded to its raw form.

 ```python
 from wireguard_tools import WireguardKey